content-left-bg.png

 Responsibilities

-• delegates Executive Directors and Directors to co-lead community and sector consultation to determine need for SDK
+• delegate Executive Directors and Directors to co-lead community and sector consultation to determine the need for SDK

-• endorses brief seeking Ministerial approval to establish SDKs in state schools
+• provide endorsement when seeking Ministerial approval to establish SDK at a state school

-• approves funding to assist regions to provide support to principals to meet legislative obligations and deliver SDK.
+• approve funding to assist regions to provide support to principals to meet legislative obligations and deliver SDK.

 Regional Directors

-• with regional Early Childhood, Education Services and SDK teams, facilitate internal and community consultation to determine need for SDK
+• with regional Early Childhood and SDK teams, facilitate internal and community consultation to determine the need for SDK

-• provide advice on suitability of school environment for the younger kindergarten cohort
+• provide advice on the suitability of school environments for the younger kindergarten cohort

 • direct regional resources required to support principals and school staff to deliver a kindergarten program

-• take leadership and supervisory responsibility for all schools delivering SDK under the National Law in their region as the representative of the approved provider.
+• lead and supervise all schools delivering SDK under the National Law in their region as the representative of the Approved Provider.

-• support the regions to co-lead community and sector consultation.
+• support the regions to either lead or co-lead school, community and sector consultation.

 Regional Senior Advisors SDK

-• report to RDs any local issues and emergent trends pertaining to SDK compliance with the National Law
+• report to Regional Directors any local issues and emergent trends pertaining to SDK compliance with the National Law

-• provide operational support to the RD and principals delivering SDK in their region
+• provide operational support to the Regional Director and principals delivering SDK in their region

 Principals

-• participate in community consultation to determine need for kindergarten and hours of program delivery
+• participate in community consultation to determine the need for kindergarten and hours of program delivery

 • liaise with Regional Senior Advisor SDK to meet legislative obligations